guotata1996/guotata1996.github.io/aboutme.md

  2. The legend of Zelda: Breath of the Wild
  3. Cities Skylines
  4. The Tomb Raider Series
- 5. Ghost Recon Wildlands
+ 5. Don't Starve
  I'm also a big fan of the world-famous mobile game [Clash Royale](https://statsroyale.com/profile/2Y9929JQQ).
-It is the most easy-to-play but hard-to-master mobile game I've ever seen, involving numerous combat tactics.
+It is the most easy-to-play but hard-to-master mobile game I've ever seen, featuring highly tactical combats.